spryker-sdk/sdk/docs/telemetry.md

 The project composer.json is used to populate the project name.
 All this data are sent in event metadata.

 ## How to disable telemetry
+By default, it's enabled.
 To disable telemetry you can set `TELEMETRY_ENABLED=false` in env variable or update .env file